Postgraduate (12 months full-time, part-time)

 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science and technology fields.
 This is key to all of our futures.

-Our course mixes online learning with week-long residential workshops at our campuses in Cambridge and Peterborough, and at the Eden Project in Cornwall.
+Our course mixes online learning with week-long residential workshops at our campus in Cambridge, and at the Eden Project in Cornwall.

-Change Agents UK will help you arrange a suitable placement and support you in the workplace.
+We will help you arrange a suitable work placement, if you do not already have one, and support you in the workplace.
 It’s the opportunity to put your growing knowledge into practice, promoting sustainable change in a real-world environment.

 The part-time course fee assumes that you're studying at half the rate of a full-time student (50% intensity).
 Course fees will be different if you study over a longer period.
 All fees are for guidance purposes only.